ducky64/labelmaker/README.md

 - `csv-data`: CSV data file, one row being one label.
 - `output-filename`: Output filename prefix, actual generated files will be named `output-filename_0.svg`, `output-filename_1.svg`, etc. If `.svg` is part of the output filename, the page number will be appended before the `.svg`.
 - `n`: starting row or column, where zero is either the topmost row or leftmost column.
+- `dir`: direction labels are incremented in, `col` (default) means top to bottom, then left to right, while `row` means left to right, then top to bottom.

 ### Requirements
 Works best on Python3.
 Barcode functionality requires PIL, a Python imaging library.